 As I’ve mainly worked in Notting Hill I thought it would be the perfect opportunity to stay somewhere relatively unexplored for me, even though I’ve spent five years as a resident of the city.

-This place has an all vegan menu with french roots.
+This place has an all-vegan menu with French roots.
 An outdoor area which is secluded with trees and situated on a quiet street.
-They serve breakfast, lunch, dinner and an afternoon tea as they have vegan patisseries.
+They serve breakfast, lunch, dinner and afternoon tea as they have vegan patisseries.

 I will absolutely return and try their afternoon tea next time!

 I had the vegan “salmon” salad and it was absolutely delicious.
 I loved the textures and flavours.

 This is a cosy restaurant serving breakfast, lunch and dinner.
 Their ethos is to let food be thy medicine.
 I loved the interior and the menu, as they have quite a lot of dishes that sounded really delicious.
 After much consideration, I tried the quesadilla.
 I liked the inside, however, I found the chickpea quesadilla far too thick and dry to be enjoyable.

 They had loads of juices to choose from and the service was really attentive and friendly.